chriscoultas/GetCleanDataWk4/README.md

 Step 6.1: Creates one dataset for each of the 6 different activities and
 	  aggregates (by the mean) the variables, yielding 6 datasets with 30 rows each.
-Step 6.2: Merges the datasets back together using cbind.
+Step 6.2: Merges the datasets back together using rbind.
-Step 6.3: Selects out the duplicated variable names generated during the split
-	  and aggregate process (Step 6.1). # GetCleanDataWk4